Nyr/openvpn-install/README.md

 `wget git.io/vpn --no-check-certificate -O openvpn-install.sh; bash openvpn-install.sh`

-Once it ends, you can run it again to add more users.
+Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

 ###I want to run my own VPN but don't have a server for that
 You can get a little VPS for just $6/year at [Bandwagon Host](https://bandwagonhost.com/aff.php?aff=575&pid=21).

 If you don't care about sharing an IP address with more people, check out the awesome [LowEndSpirit](http://lowendspirit.com/) project too.
 They are providing IPv6 VPS with NATed IPv4 for only 3€/year.

+###Donations

+If you want to show your appreciation for the time saved, you can donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBAYDL34Z7J6L) or [Bitcoin](https://www.coinbase.com/Nyr).
+Thanks!